What is Cri du Chat syndrome?

 Early intervention services for children with Cri du Chat syndrome

 The team of professionals involved in supporting you and your child will probably work with many health and other professionals as part of your child’s early intervention.
 These professionals might include paediatricians, physiotherapists, audiologists, speech pathologists, occupational therapists and special education teachers.

 Financial support for children with Cri du Chat syndrome

 If your child has a confirmed diagnosis of Cri du Chat syndrome, your child can get support under the National Disability Insurance Scheme (NDIS).
 The NDIS helps you get services and support in your community, and gives you funding for things like early intervention therapies or one-off items like wheelchairs.

 Looking after yourself and your family

-If your child has Cri du Chat syndrome, it’s easy to get caught up in looking after him.
+If your child has Cri du Chat syndrome, it’s easy to get caught up in looking after her.
 But it’s important to look after your own wellbeing too.
 If you’re physically and mentally well, you’ll be better able to care for your child.